Scottish landlord regulations have changed — Take your free Landlord Compliance Check →

 Who Rents in Wishaw and Why

-Wishaw's tenant pool is broader than landlords sometimes assume, and that breadth is what keeps voids short.
+Wishaw's tenant pool is broader than landlords sometimes assume, and that breadth is what fills the gap when one group goes quiet.

 Who rents.
 Three groups dominate.
-First, NHS Lanarkshire staff — midwives, nurses, junior doctors and allied health professionals — working shift patterns at University Hospital Wishaw who want to be inside a five-minute drive or a walkable distance from Netherton Street.
-Second, Glasgow commuters priced out of Cambuslang and Rutherglen who still want the direct Argyle Line into Central.
+First, NHS Lanarkshire staff working shifts at University Hospital Wishaw: midwives, nurses, junior doctors and allied health professionals.
+They want to be within a five-minute drive or a short walk of Netherton Street.
+Second, commuters who want the direct Argyle Line into Glasgow Central without Cambuslang prices.
 Third, local families chasing Wishaw Academy Primary or Coltness High catchments, often two-income households running one car.

 Daily life.
-Main Street and the Caledonian Centre at Craigneuk handle the everyday shop, while Belhaven Park and the Clyde Walkway through Netherton give tenants their green space.
+Main Street and the Caledonian Retail Park on Glasgow Road handle the everyday shop, while Belhaven Park and the Clyde Walkway through Netherton give tenants their green space.
 The town is small enough to feel like a community, big enough to support the dentist, the joiner and the chippy on the same street.

 Rental signals.
 Off-street parking matters more here than in central Glasgow, particularly for shift-working hospital tenants coming home at 8pm.
-Gas central heating, an EPC of C or better, a modern shower and proximity to the hospital, the station or a primary catchment are the four levers that move rent in Wishaw.
+Gas central heating, an EPC of C or better and a modern shower move rent in Wishaw.
+So does proximity to the hospital, the station or a primary catchment.

 Wishaw at a Glance